The event will come to life with talks, discussions, and debates across a wide range of digital skills topics within Scotland.

 - Frances Woodifield, Learning & Skills Strategy Manager / CCLG Development Manager, South of Scotland Enterprise

-3:35pm - Networking drinks and canapes - (complimentary)
+3:50pm - Networking drinks and canapes - (complimentary - supported by BCS Women)

 5:00pm - Close

-The Digital Skills Network event is supported by Skills Development Scotland is a unique opportunity to hear from and network with representatives from across industry, education, local government and policy makers, who will come together to discuss their experiences of digital transformation so far, their strategy for the future and the opportunity to build an inclusive and diverse talent pipeline.
+The Digital Skills Network Scotland event supported by Skills Development Scotland is a unique opportunity to hear from and network with representatives from across industry, education, local government, and policy makers, who will come together to discuss their experiences of digital transformation so far, their strategy for the future and the opportunity to build an inclusive and diverse talent pipeline.

 This event will come to life with talks, discussions, and perspectives across a wide range of digital skills topics.
 Plus, delegates will be the first to take away a copy of our brand-new BCS Report ' Scotland's Labour Market 2023'.